Xcelerator: History

-Trains
+Characteristics

 Xcelerator features two trains: red and violet.
 The trains themselves have spring-loaded wheel assemblies and are standard Intamin trains with specially crafted shells to make them look like 1957 Chevrolet Bel Air convertibles.
 Each train can fit 20 people; there are five cars per train, which each sit two people in two rows.
 This gives the ride a capacity of 1,330 riders per hour.

 The red train was accidentally painted with its color scheme reversed when the ride opened.
 It featured a yellow color scheme with red flames in the front and side, instead of a red train with yellowish flames.
 During one of the ride's rehabs, the color scheme was corrected by repainting the red train with orange flames added to the front and sides.
 After an accident in 2009, the red train now features patriotic blue flames.
 Each train is five cars long and holds twenty passengers.
 A maximum of two trains can operate at any given time.
 However, the two train operation is only slightly more efficient than only using one train.
 Therefore, Xcelerator usually only operates with one train regardless of the number of people in the park.
 Instead, each train is used by itself for about a year, while the other is undergoing maintenance.
 When maintenance is completed on one of the trains, it is returned to active duty and the other train is sent to maintenance.

 Restraints

-Xcelerator's trains use hydraulically operated T-Bar lap bar restraints.
+Xcelerator's trains use hydraulically operated T-Bar restraints.
 These restraints are featured on Intamin's earlier accelerator coaster models.
 However, over-the-shoulder restraints are now used on the newer models due to safety concerns.
 Xcelerator also had special light meters installed on the restraints.
 The meter must show all green in order for a guest to ride.
 If the meter shows red then the guest cannot ride.
 Eventually the meter system was removed and the park now uses black lines etched on the side of each restraint.
 The black line must pass a certain part of the seat frame in order for the guest to ride.
 The ride also has seat belts that must be buckled before an operator pulls down the lap bar.
 Failure to do so slows the load time considerably.
 Another contributing factor involving the seat belts and a guest not being able to ride is requirement of one inch of slack must be pulled from the seat belt.